stttkm/Reksio-Map-Heating-Problem/readme.md

   - [X] moves
   - [X] limitations of considered solutions
 - [ ] consider the problem from the perspective where the state of the map is the solution space, not the user input
-- [ ] represent the graph as an adjacency matrix
+- [X] represent the graph in a computer-friendly way
-- [ ] implement the brute force method to find the results
+- [X] implement the brute force method to find the results
-- [ ] present the results in readme
+- [X] present the results in readme
+- [ ]  Analyze further the results